ivasku/RuunerUnity/README.md

 # RunnerUnity
 Infinite Runner (PC &amp; Mobile)

+Windows build located in the Build directory.
+Android build (APK) located in the androidBuild directory.

 Work In progress , documentation will be completed.

 Game has the following features: